PreethiMB/Python_Codes/README.md

 # Python_Codes
-This repository contains the codes written in Jupyter Notebooks Mostly codes here are pertaining to plotting graphs.
+This repository contains the codes written in Jupyter Notebooks.
+Mostly codes here are pertaining to plotting graphs.
-More codes will be added.
+These are a part of a project that I was involved with and sharing the csv files or any data is not permitted.
+The goal of these codes is to practice producing graphs and use them for further tweaking when needed.